Descriptor Distillation: a Teacher-Student-Regularized Framework for Learning Local Descriptors: Introduction

-In order to alleviate the above local convergence problem and additionally speed up the descriptor inference, we propose a \emph{Des}criptor \emph{Dis}tillation framework for local descriptor learning, called DesDis, which is inspired by the model compression ability of the knowledge distillation technique in some other visual tasks, such as image classification\cite{HintonDistillation,classification}, object detection \cite{obj1,obj2} and face recognition \cite{face1,face2022}.
+In order to alleviate the above local convergence problem and additionally speed up the descriptor inference, we propose a \emph{Des}criptor \emph{Dis}tillation framework for local descriptor learning, called DesDis, which is inspired by the model compression ability of the knowledge distillation technique in some other visual tasks, such as image classification \citep{HintonDistillation,classification}, object detection \citep{obj1,obj2} and face recognition \citep{face1,face2022}.
 It has to be pointed out that knowledge distillation is originally a model compression technique, which aims to transfer knowledge from a pre-trained teacher model to a smaller student model, but it is not deliberately designed for improving model accuracy.
 Hence, under the proposed framework, given a teacher model (which could be an arbitrary existing descriptor learning network), a teacher-student regularizer is firstly designed to alleviate the aforementioned local convergence problem and enhance the ability of the student model by minimizing the difference between the positive (also negative) pair similarity under the teacher model and that under the student model.
-Then, we prove in theory that the distances of positive (or negative) pairs of patch descriptors from a trained student model by minimizing a weighted combination of the triplet loss and the regularizer, are even smaller (or larger) than those from its teacher model which is trained by minimizing the triplet loss singly.
+Then, we prove theoretically in \cref{sec:analysis} that by minimizing a weighted combination of the triplet loss and the designed regularizer, the distances of positive (or negative) descriptor pairs from the student model could be smaller (or larger) than those from its teacher model.
 Consequently, different student models with different compression rates for learning either more discriminative or faster local descriptors could be naturally derived under the proposed DesDis framework by utilizing different existing descriptor learning networks as teacher models.